apishah/hesabe/readme.md

 mpgs status:select enable/disable
 ```

-### how to use this application.
+### How to use this application.

-create one function and add parameters as shown below.
+Create payment function with request parameter and pass amount and other optional parameteres as well as shown below.

+This payment function will render the pay.html file which has payment options such as knet/mpgs.
 ```
 def payment(req):
 	payment_variables = {